GeekyAnts/nativebase-docs/docs/3.1.0/test3.md

 ---
-id: accessibility
+id: test3
-title: Accessibility
+title: Test3
 ---
-# Accessibility v next
+# Test3

 NativeBase comes with the latest accessibility standards out of the box including aria and role attributes, focus management, and keyboard navigation.